Croatia Digital Nomad Visa: requirements & how to apply 2026

 How long it lasts

 A single permit is granted for up to 18 months.
-It is not renewable in place the way some permits are: once it expires you must wait six months before applying again.
-(A short extension of up to six more months is possible if you apply at least ~60 days before expiry — confirm the current rule with MUP.)
+It’s not renewable in place the way some permits are: once it expires you must wait six months before applying again.
+If MUP issues you a shorter initial permit, you can apply for an extension - lodged at least 60 days before expiry - up to the 18-month cap.

 The income threshold